Calibrated Selective Classification: Calibrated selective classification

 \subsection{Incorporating coverage constraints}

-S-MMCE (and S-MMCE$_u$, $\widehat{\text{S-MMCE}_u^2}$) depends heavily on the rejection rate of $g(X)$.
+S-MMCE depends heavily on the rejection rate of $g(X)$.
 As discussed in \S\ref{sec:intro}, we desire $g$ to allow predictions on at least some $\xi$-fraction of inputs.
 This leads us to the following constrained optimization problem:\looseness=-1

-A fairly typical approach to solving Eq.~\eqref{eq:constrained_problem} might be to convert it into an unconstrained problem with, e.g., a quadratic penalty~\cite{bertsekas}, and then train a soft version of $g$, $\tilde{g} \colon \mathcal{X} \rightarrow [0, 1]$, together with some form of simulated annealing to make it asymptotically discrete (as desired).
-Here, however, we find that we can effectively simplify the problem even further by training the soft selector $\tilde{g}$ on the S-MMCE loss \emph{without} the denominator that depends on $g(X)$.
-Instead, we use a basic logarithmic regularization term that simply prevents $\tilde{g}$ from collapsing to $0$, i.e.,\looseness=-1
+A typical approach to solving Eq.~\eqref{eq:constrained_problem} might be to convert it into an unconstrained problem with, e.g., a quadratic penalty~\cite{bertsekas}, and then to train a soft version of $g$, $\tilde{g} \colon \mathcal{X} \rightarrow [0, 1]$, together with some form of simulated annealing to make it asymptotically discrete (as desired).
+However, we find that we can effectively change the problem slightly (and simplify it) by training the soft selector $\tilde{g}$ on the S-MMCE loss \emph{without} the denominator that depends on $g(X)$.
+Instead of explicitly training for a specific $\xi$, we simply use a logarithmic regularization term that prevents $\tilde{g}$ from collapsing to $0$ (we will later re-calibrate it for $\xi$), i.e.,\looseness=-1